Contact: Megan Corcoran, Enrollment Team | 785-841-8800

 Acceptances into Prairie Moon Waldorf School are based on availability and the school's ability to meet each child's needs.
 Applications are accepted on a rolling basis throughout the year as long as there is space.
-Learn more about how Waldorf Education can benefit your child by attending an Open House or arranging for a private tour with the Grades Enrollment Coordinator.
+Learn more about how Waldorf Education can benefit your child by attending an Open House or arranging for a private tour with an Enrollment Team Member.

 “Human growth and development do not occur in a linear fashion, nor can they be measured.
 What lives, grows, and has its being in human life can only be grasped with that same human faculty that can grasp the invisible metamorphic laws of living nature.”

 —Colin Price, from "Five Frequently Asked Questions" by Colin Price; originally printed in Renewal Magazine, Spring/Summer 2003